zacanger/niddesa/text/generated-translations/cullaniddesa/10-sinhala-amazon.md

 They are.
 They know the name name and the image, as they have been figuring out the four Aryan path, Since the name name and the image is known, the names and the images will be in the yard.
 Machinery rates are drained by decoding.
-Got into meaning and not go to frequency is the ratio of Zhisha Nirvana from the host, which does not go to the number.
+Got into meaning and not go to frequency is the ratio of Zhisha Nibbana from the host, which does not go to the number.
 To give up absent.
 Do not go to the prophecy.
 Goes or Brahmina or Doctor or holy or domesticity or prophecy or God or Ministri or Rupie or Arupey or Sagna or Sagna or Nevassava